Safavid conversion of Iran to Shia Islam: Under Ismail I

 Miniature of Shah Ismail I declaring Shia Islam as the official religion of his kingdom.
 Stored in the British Library, London.

 During the reign of the first Safavid shah (king), Ismail I (r.
 1501–1524), the military, political, and religious goals of the Safavids became unified.
 In 1501, he proclaimed himself the King of Kings and the creator of a new Shia state, thus creating a strong ideological foundation.
 This choice also merged the political and religious spheres in Iran, a combination that is still present today.
 Ismail I shortly afterwards decreed that all mosques in his domain use the Shia version of the Islamic call to prayer.
 In order to establish the legitimacy of Ali, the first Shia Imam, and his lineage, the additional word in this variant, "I witness that Ali is God's friend," was added.
-A Shia call to prayer was heard from the minarets (tower of a mosque) of an Islamic state for the first time since the 11th century.
-Abu Bakr, Umar, and Uthman were also ordered to be openly insulted by Ismail I's subjects according to a royal proclamation that stated, "Whoever disobeys, he is to beheaded."
+A Shia call to prayer was heard from the minarets of an Islamic state for the first time since the 11th century.
+Abu Bakr, Umar, and Uthman were also ordered to be openly insulted by Ismail I's subjects according to a royal proclamation that stated, "Whoever disobeys, he is to be beheaded."

 Ismail I implemented significant reforms in the Persian court and its administrative branches, and to achieve his aims he relied on the Qizilbash, a group of Turkoman soldiers.
 In addition to the risky actions of the Qizilbash under Ismail I's command, his support of Arab Shia jurists, initially from northern Syria and then from southern Iraq and the Arabian Peninsula, enhanced his anti-Sunni policies.
 Prior to this, "even the basics of the Shia law were not known; nor were the rules and rituals of the rightful Twelver Shia sect," according to the Safavid-era historian Hasan Beg Rumlu, who almost lived during the same period as Ismail I. Ismail I used many tactics early in his reign to establish his authority and convert his subjects to Shia Islam, with the aim of creating a Shia state and society.
 He used intimidation and coercion, possibly more out of pragmatism than faith, to wage war against his numerous opponents to the east and west.
 Additionally, by assigning clerics as delegates to the recently captured areas, he expanded Shia Islam.